 If you have a good dehumidifier you could actually use it to dry your clothes instead of using a tumble drier in winter if you don’t have one.
 By placing the dehumidifier in proximity to the drying washing it can remove all the evaporating water at up to 25% of the cost of running your tumble drier.
 This is a super effective and practical method when using a dehumidifier with a built in laundry function as talked about in my article on the best dehumidifier page, if you want to see what to use and how best to deploy it have a look there.

 Drying washing with a dehumidifier – When using this setup with a standard dehumidifier some experimentation may be required to find the best placement for the dehumidifier and clothing.

 Humidity levels in the home

 Indoor humidity is something no one gives a thought to until they have a problem.
 If you want to monitor your progress or try to setup the ideal environment you may want to consider buying a humidity meter.
-Like most things in life price separates an accurate meter from an inaccurate one, most indoor weather stations have inbuilt humidity meter and its better than nothing but getting an accurate reading from it can be questionable.
+Like most things in life price separates an accurate meter from an inaccurate one.
+Most indoor weather stations have an inbuilt humidity meter and its better than nothing, but getting an accurate reading from it can be questionable.

 Indoor humidity test – Amazon always seems to be a good starting point because you can read reviews left by previous customers, search for Humidity Meter or Hygrometer.

 What is the correct humidity level ?
 This is a good question and I’m sure if you Google it you would find all sorts of figures thrown around by Herbert’s at home but not many factual answers, so have a look at the U.S. Environmental protection agency data in a chart as supplied here.